What is meant by “internalized costs”?

 The cost of using hydroelectricity for heat is given below.

-As outlined in the previous article on the internalized costs of nuclear, transport costs using hydroelectricity will be estimated based on projected technologically mature synfuel production costs.
-Synfuel costs are given below as a function of the electricity cost.
+As outlined in the previous article on the internalized costs of nuclear, transport costs using hydroelectricity will be estimated based on optimistic projected technologically mature synfuel production costs.
+Since hydro can function both in a baseload-dominated system (where synfuel production would take place in low demand periods at night and over weekends) and in a variable-dominated system (where synfuel production would take place during times of wind/solar peaks), a 40% capacity factor will be used for the synfuel plant.

 In order to assist in finding the consensus view on the internalized costs of hydropower, please follow these simple commenting guidelines: